trampgeek/jobe/README.md

 Two bug fixes: use of the 'debugging' configuration parameter was not working and jobe server overloads were generating an erroneous Jobe\Exception not found error.

+### 2.0.3 (2 November 2024)

+  1. Minor enhancement: the python3_version config parameter now allows a full path specification rather than requiring that the python interpreter be installed at /usr/bin.

+  1. Bug fix: The Language Cache file was getting rebuilt on every task, reducing throughput.

+  1. Bug fix: Under some configurations of python3 when using the python3_version config parameter, the current Python version was being incorrectly reported.